 4. PACO NEVER FAILS

-Gallimard (Prune Berge/TV5) 1999-2002 called me to Paris at least two times in order to sign contracts (€200,000 to €270,000) allowing for new adaptations of the original text (into new movies), but both times it came to nothing (mainly because I was stupid).
-Yet, this suggests that Paco could be the stuff of new adaptations for the screen.
-Also, now a new and much improved English text is available for script-adaptation, something that hopefully can bring some English-language interests.
-If you have read the book and contemplate getting in contact, it might interest you that in the new version more suspicion has been thrown on Ricardo and the importance of "the blue circle" has been emphasized.
+Gallimard (Prune Berge/TV5) 1999-2002 invited me to Paris on at least two occasions to sign contracts (€200,000 to €270,000) for new adaptations of the original text (into new films), but both times it came to nothing (mainly because I was foolish).
+Nonetheless, this indicates that Paco could inspire new screen adaptations.
+Additionally, a new and significantly improved English text is now available for script adaptation, which hopefully can garner some interest in the English-speaking market.
+If you have read the book and are considering making contact, you may find it interesting that in the new version, more suspicion has been cast on Ricardo and the significance of "the blue circle" has been highlighted.

 5. MOTHER UNKNOWN